httpyac/httpyac.github.io/docs/guide/request.md

 <<< @../../examples/request/websocket/websocket.http{7}

 ::: tip
 Meta Data `keepStreaming` can be used to respond to events until manually aborted.
+Every request with same url as the open Connection uses the same client.
 :::

 <<< @../../examples/request/websocket/websocketKeepStreaming.http{1}